-Downtown Portland, the city’s retail core, boasts a wide array of shopping options, from department stores such as Nordstrom, Macy’s and Mario’s and major international retailers like Pioneer Place mall’s Tory Burch, Louis Vuitton, H&M and Apple, to the West End’s boutiques and specialty shops.
+Downtown Portland, the city’s retail core, boasts a wide array of shopping options, from department stores such as Nordstrom, Mario’s and major international retailers like those at Pioneer Place mall (see below) to the boutiques and specialty shops of the West End.

-The Pearl District is renowned for national and international shops (Jonathan Adler, Diesel, REI) as well as homegrown favorites like the iconic Powell’s City of Books, fashion-forward boutiques, interior design shops and art galleries.
+The Pearl District is renowned for national and international shops (including REI) as well as homegrown favorites like the iconic Powell’s City of Books, fashion-forward boutiques, interior design shops and art galleries.
 Tired of walking?
 Step aboard the Portland Streetcar, which runs through the neighborhood.

 Northwest / Nob Hill